oskariorg/oskari-docs/md/documentation/bundles/framework/coordinatetool.md

 ## Description

-This bundle provides a plugin (Oskari.mapframework.bundle.coordinatetool.plugin.CoordinatesPlugin) for mapmodule that can:
+This bundle provides a plugin (Oskari.mapframework.bundle.coordinatetool.plugin.CoordinateToolPlugin) for mapmodule that can:
 * shows coordinates on mouse location
 * shows coordinates on mouse map click
 * center map to given coordinates